 It is the parent/carer's responsibility to inform school of their child's absence.
 This can be done via telephone or Edulink.
 This must be done on the first day of the absence.
 The Attendance Team will contact home if this has not been done.
-In the event of concerns, efforts will continue and information will be shared accordingly (in school with DSL/DDSL and if necessary the East Riding Safeguarding and Partnership Hub) to clarify reasons for absence and any related concerns.
+In the event of concerns, efforts will continue and information will be shared accordingly (in school with Designated Safeguarding Lead/Deputy Designated Safeguarding Lead and, if necessary, the East Riding Safeguarding and Partnership Hub) to clarify reasons for absence and any related concerns.

-If your child has been off ill for a period of time, you may be requested to supply a medical note from your GP to support the absence.
+If your child has been off ill you may be requested to supply a medical note from your GP to support the absence.
 This is in line with the guidance from the Local Authority.